The Royal Festival Hall South Bank Centre, London 27th September 2000

 Continue reading Coil – Musick To Play In The Dark, Volume 2 […]

-Ween are one of those bands who emboby the Indie dream, the American Dream even.
-Starting out as lo-fi geeks with too much time, dope and a four track recorder on their hands, they turned their undoubted talents to warped and wonderful ends over the last ten years, from cult act to near-Classic Rock inheritors of the dubious mantles of both Butthole Surfers and the Grateful Dead.
-So they don’t quite have the twisted evil natures of the former, nor the Hippy twiddles of the latter, but that’s all probably for the best after all.
-Nope, Gene & Dean Ween are good blokes on a mission to the heart of onstage excess and what might loosely be called a good time.
+Ween are one of those bands who embody the indie dream, the American Dream even.
+Starting out as lo-fi geeks with too much time, dope and a four track recorder on their hands, they turned their undoubted talents to warped and wonderful ends over the last ten years, from cult act to near-classic rock inheritors of the dubious mantles of both Butthole Surfers and the Grateful Dead.
+So they don’t quite have the twisted evil natures of the former, nor the hippy twiddles of the latter, but that’s all probably for the best after all.
+Nope, Gene and Dean Ween are good blokes on a mission to the heart of onstage excess and what might loosely be called a good time.